Start in Power BI with Analyze in Excel

 You can Save the Excel workbook you create with the Power BI dataset, just like any other workbook.
 However, you can't publish or import the workbook back into Power BI.
 You can only publish or import workbooks into Power BI that have data in tables, or that have a data model.
 Because the new workbook just has a connection to the dataset in Power BI, publishing or importing it into Power BI would be going in circles!

 Once your workbook is saved, you can share it with other Power BI users in your organization.

-When a user with whom you’ve shared your workbook opens it, they’ll see your PivotTables and data as they appeared when the workbook was last saved, which may not be the latest version of the data.
+When a user opens the workbook that you’ve shared your workbook with them, they see your PivotTables and data as they were when you last saved the workbook.
+That data may not be the latest version.
 To get the latest data, users must use the Refresh button on the Data ribbon.
-And since the workbook is connecting to a dataset in Power BI, users attempting to refresh the workbook must sign in to Power BI and install the Excel updates the first time they attempt to update using this method.
+And since the workbook connects to a dataset in Power BI, the first time users try to refresh the workbook, they must sign in to Power BI and install the Excel updates.

-Since users need to refresh the dataset, and refresh for external connections is not supported in Excel Online, it’s recommended that users open the workbook in the desktop version of Excel on their computer.
+Refresh for external connections isn't supported in Excel Online.
+Since users need to refresh the dataset, we recommend that they open the workbook in the desktop version of Excel.

-Administrators for Power BI tenants can use the Power BI Admin Portal to disable the use of Analyze in Excel with on-premises datasets housed in Analysis Services (AS) databases.
-When that option is disabled, Analyze in Excel is disabled for AS databases, but continues to be available for use with other datasets.
+Administrators for Power BI tenants can use the Power BI admin portal to disable the use of Analyze in Excel with on-premises datasets housed in Analysis Services (AS) databases.
+When that option is disabled, Analyze in Excel is disabled for AS databases, but continues to be available for other datasets.

-Some organizations may have Group Policy rules that prevent installing the required Analyze in Excel updates to Excel.
-If you’re unable to install the updates, check with your administrator.
+- Some organizations may have Group Policy rules that prevent installing the required updates to Excel.
+If you can't install the updates, check with your administrator.

-There may be times when using Analyze in Excel that you get an unexpected result, or the feature doesn't work as you expected.
-This page provides solutions for common issues when using Analyze in Excel.
+- There may be times when using Analyze in Excel that you get an unexpected result, or the feature doesn't work as you expected.
+See Troubleshoot Analyze in Excel for solutions to common issues.